Roger Wicker: Secularism

 Wicker asked the United States Navy to deny the admission of a secular humanist to the Chaplain Corps, saying, "It is troubling that the Navy could allow a self-avowed atheist to serve in the Chaplain Corps."

 January 6 commission

 On May 28, 2021, Wicker voted against creating an independent commission to investigate the January 6 United States Capitol attack.

 Political ratings

-In 2020, Wicker received a score of 74 from the American Conservative Union.
-He has a lifetime rating of 83.62.
-The Americans for Democratic Action gave Wicker a score of 0 for the term.
+In 2023, Wicker received a score of 68% from the American Conservative Union.
+He has a lifetime rating of 82%.

-Electoral history

-The following is a partial summary of Wicker's election results.

 Personal life

-Wicker has consistently ranked amongst the poorest members of Congress, with a 2018 net worth of -$180,996.
-The Clarion Ledger ranked Wicker as the poorest federal politician from Mississippi in 2014, with a negative net worth of minus $200,000.
-Wicker earns an annual Senate salary of $174,000; it is unclear why he has a negative net worth.

 Wicker has been married to Gayle Long since 1975.
 They have three children and six grandchildren.
 The Wickers reside in Tupelo, where Wicker is a deacon and a member of the First Baptist Church Tupelo choir.

 He previously served on the Board of Advisors for the Global Panel Foundation, a nongovernmental organization that works in crisis areas.